vertig0ne/TheGuide/pages/03.media-management/01.movies/01.radarr/.revs/20180406-175631/default.md

 #### Adding Download Clients

-Adding download clients is relatively simple, however it is best explained in the client section labeled `Management Integration` located in each of the [Torrent](/media-ingestion/torrents) and [Usenet](/media-ingestion/usenet) clients.
+Adding download clients is relatively simple, however it is best explained in the client section labeled `Management Integration` located in each of the [Torrent](/media-ingestion/torrents) and [Usenet](/media-ingestion/usenet) sections.

 #### Lists!